xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 ### Set up your VLAN in UniFi

 Now we need to set up the same VLAN in UniFi as we did above in the EdgeRouter.
+Instructions below for both version 5.x and 6.x of the UniFi Controller.

+#### Controller version 6.x

+Go to "Settings -> Advanced Features".

+1. In the "Network Isolation" section click the "Add Network Isolation" button.
+2. Enter the name "Guest"
+3. Enter VLAN ID 10
+4. Click "Apply Changes".

+And as before, redo all the steps for the IOT VLAN, using the IOT values for VLAN etc.

+#### Controller version 5.x

 Go to "Settings -> Networks -> Local Networks".
 You most likely only have one network named "LAN" listed here.